Five Good Ideas

 Elizabeth: And that is officially the last word.
 Thank you Shalini, thank you Avvy, thank you Samya, thank you Lesa.
 That was absolutely terrific – more than five great ideas.

-Lesa Francis is the Interim Executive Director at the Black Legal Action Centre, which is a specialty legal aid clinic in Ontario that works to develop access to justice and combat individual and systemic anti-Black racism.
+At the date of the Five Good Ideas session (March 25, 2021), Lesa Francis was the Interim Executive Director at the Black Legal Action Centre, a specialty legal aid clinic in Ontario that works to develop access to justice and combat individual and systemic anti-Black racism.

-Avvy Go is the Clinic Director of the Chinese and Southeast Asian Legal Clinic and a founding steering committee member of Colour of Poverty – Colour of Change.
+At the date of the Five Good Ideas session (March 25, 2021), Avvy Go was the Clinic Director of the Chinese and Southeast Asian Legal Clinic and a founding steering committee member of Colour of Poverty – Colour of Change.

 Samya Hasan has been working with the Council of Agencies Serving South Asians (CASSA) since 2015 in different capacities including as a Project Coordinator and Project Manager; she has been the Executive Director of CASSA since 2017.

 Shalini Konanur is the Executive Director and a lawyer at the South Asian Legal Clinic of Ontario (SALCO).
 She has worked in Ontario’s legal aid clinic for the past 20 years and is actively involved in several areas of poverty law reform.